 Registration at a registration station is mandatory for all white-tailed deer (adults or fawns) killed within the 45 km transportation restriction area.

-If you see a wild cervid with an unusual appearance or behaviour, please tell a wildlife protection agent by contacting SOS Poaching .
+If you see a wild cervid with an unusual appearance or behaviour, please report it to a wildlife protection officer by contacting SOS Poaching – Wildlife Emergency .

-The Gouvernement du Québec has implemented surveillance and control operations to reduce the risk of establishment of chronic wasting disease (CWD) in Québec.
-Those operations aim to maintain lower deer density in high-risk areas and to detect the disease.
+The gouvernement du Québec has implemented surveillance and control operations to reduce the risk of establishment of chronic wasting disease (CWD) in Québec.
+These operations aim to detect the disease while temporarily maintaining lower deer density in high-risk areas.

 Sample analysis results for hunters

 The analysis of all white-tailed deer and moose samples harvested in 2021 is now complete.

 No samples were found positive for CWD.

 Mandatory surveillance on farms and other places where animals are kept in captivity